RealZST/DRL-based_UAV_Motion_Planning/README.md

 To install it, please follow the instructions in [Prometheus wiki](https://github.com/amov-lab/Prometheus/wiki).

 Notice:
 the guide [Installation and Compilation](https://github.com/amov-lab/Prometheus/wiki/%E5%AE%89%E8%A3%85%E5%8F%8A%E7%BC%96%E8%AF%91) here recommends installing Ubuntu 18.04 and ROS Melodic.
 However, Ubuntu 20.04 and ROS Noetic are also compatible.
-To use them, you may need to make modifications in the following two places.
+To use them, you may need to make modifications in the following places.
 <img src=https://github.com/RealZST/DRL-based_UAV_Motion_Planning/assets/53246001/ed7125ed-2a6b-4be0-a4e9-9e9fdd234823 width=48% />
 <img src=https://github.com/RealZST/DRL-based_UAV_Motion_Planning/assets/53246001/0c74a8f5-64a7-42a9-a809-fc5b4ba6840e width=48% />
 <img src=https://github.com/RealZST/DRL-based_UAV_Motion_Planning/assets/53246001/d49fd607-5fb3-4443-a0f2-8541e74f0cfd width=48% />